 Palm Sunday Masses ~ We receive blessed palms and commemorate Jesus’ entry into Jerusalem, and the beginning of the most holiest week of the year for Christianity.

-St Mary, Our Lady of Mount Carmel Cathedral, Gaylord ~ 11 am (all are welcome)
+St Mary, Our Lady of Mount Carmel Cathedral, Gaylord ~ 11 am All are Welcome

-Good Friday Liturgy ~ March 30 – Mass is forbidden on Good Friday throughout the world on this most solemn day.
+Good Friday Liturgy 1:00 pm ~ Mass is forbidden on Good Friday throughout the world on this most solemn day.
 We return to church and encounter the Passion according to John.
 We pray deeply the General Intercessions for the world and all its peoples.
 We adore the cross – the instrument of death and salvation – and we receive communion that was consecrated on Holy Thursday.
 We are dismissed in silence to ponder the death of our Lord.

 Easter Vigil Mass 9:00 pm ~ Church keeps watch throughout this day.
 When the sun has set, she gathers outside in darkness.
 The fire is lit and blessed.
 The new Paschal Candle, symbolizing the light of Christ is lit and carried into church, which is in total darkness.
 All present light their candles from the Paschal Candle and the church is soon ablaze with light.
 The ancient Easter Proclamation, the Exultet, is chanted, which announces that Christ has risen!
 We gather around the new Light of Christ and listen to an extended Liturgy of the Word in which Salvation History is recounted.
 We walk with our elect to the waters of baptism, who through this sacrament, and confirmation and finally Eucharist, are joined with us to our Catholic family.
 We ourselves renew our baptismal promises and are sprinkled with Holy Water.
 We partake of communion and are sent forth to proclaim that Christ is alive!
 (This Mass does fulfill your Sunday obligation)